linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh-on-windows/index.md

     ![OpenSSH](openssh-installed-feature.png)

-1. If the *OpenSSH Client* feature is not installed, you will need to enable the Windows ssh client.
+1. If the *OpenSSH Client* feature is not installed, enable the Windows ssh client.
 Click the **Add a feature** button at the top of the page.
 A dropdown menu appears.
 Select **OpenSSH Client** and press the **Install** button to install the ssh on Windows.

 #### Open PowerShell